dilshankarunarathne/design-patterns/src/main/java/me/karunarathne/DesignPatterns/Singleton/README.md

 ### What is Singleton pattern ?

 If we want a class to have only one object we can use this pattern.
-Objects that are used for logging. device drivers for printers
+Objects that are used for logging, device drivers for printers